- A timeless look crafted for bluesy tone, projection, playability, and aesthetic beauty

 The Epiphone Acoustic Guitar Buying Guide

 Suppose non of the Epiphone acoustic guitar reviews mentioned above was an exact match for you.
-In that case, the following buying guide will show how to choose the best Epiphone acoustic guitar for your style and vibe.
+The following buying guide will show how to choose the best Epiphone acoustic guitar for your style and vibe.

 Body Shape

-The perfect guitar is one that you don’t want to put down.
-The first thing you want to consider when purchasing any guitar should always center around the body shape, no matter what type or brand it may be from.
+The best acoustic guitars are the ones that you don’t want to put down.
+When purchasing any guitar, the first thing you want to consider should always center around the body shape, no matter what type or brand it may be from.

 Body shape has a massive impact on tone and playability.
 Some bodies have more projection and overtones, which are great for big cowboy chords.
-In comparison, some have more articulation between notes with less projection, great for fingerstyle.
+In comparison, some have more articulation between notes with less projection, great for fingerstyle guitar playing.

 Small Body